Symphony No. 5 (Prokofiev)

-Sergei Prokofiev wrote his Symphony No. 5 in B-flat major, Op.
+Sergei Prokofiev wrote his Symphony No. 5 in B♭ major, Op.
 100, in the Soviet Union in the summer of 1944.

 Background

 From 1925 onward, Prokofiev’s status as a composer grew, with his 1942 Piano Sonata No. 7 receiving the Stalin Prize (Second Class).
 Prior to composing his Fifth Symphony, Prokofiev relocated to Moscow as a result of his increasing reliance on financial support from the Soviet Union and their threat of revoking their contributions.

 The creation of the Fifth Symphony can be traced to musical ideas explored during the composition of Prokofiev's earlier work, particularly the Symphony No. 4 in C major composed fourteen years prior.
 Prokofiev incorporated these musical motifs into a piano score over less than a month during his stay at The Composers' House in Ivanovo, under the background of the Soviet Union’s involvement in World War II.

 He gave out in a statement at the time of the work's premiere that he intended it as "a hymn to free and happy Man, to his mighty powers, his pure and noble spirit."
 He added, "I cannot say that I deliberately chose this theme.
 It was born in me and clamoured for expression.
 The music matured within me.
 It filled my soul."